juliawkemmitt/playwright-tutorial/README.md

 # playwright-tutorial
-Working throught the tutorial on the playwright website https://playwright.dev/docs/writing-tests
+Looking at the guide on https://playwright.dev/docs/writing-tests The tests that I have written are in test.spec.ts